HotdoGuy90/osrmscript/docs/HOWTO.md

 ## How to: Read a .osrm file

-As of the newest update 1.3.0 reading a .osrm file actually works!
-Tt goes like:
+As of the newest update 1.3.2 reading a .osrm file actually works!
+It goes like:

 ```javascript
 const osrmscript = require('osrmscript');